Andrea Denver: Personal life

 Between 2015 and 2018, he was nominated four consecutive times in "The Model of the Year Award - Social Media Star Men" on Models.com.
 On June 13, 2024, Andrea married his fiancé Lexi Sundin in Verona, Italy.

 Modeling career

 Denver has featured in campaigns for Hugo Boss, MAC Cosmetics, Brooks Brothers, as well as Colcci.
-He has featured on the covers and editorials of Men's Health Serbia, Lui, L'Officiel Hommes, FourTwoNine, Paper, Risbel, Jon magazine, Adon magazine, Velvet, and Lewis Magazine.
+He has featured on the covers and editorials of Men's Health Serbia, Lui, L'Officiel Hommes, FourTwoNine, Paper, Risbel, Jon magazine, Adon magazine, Velvet, Marie Claire, Grazia, Glamour (magazine), People (magazine), Men's Health, and Lewis Magazine.
 He has runway modeled for brands Ralph Lauren and 2xist.
 He has also worked with fashion industry photographers Collier Schorr, Craig McDean, Rick Day, Arnaldo Anaya-Lucca, Yuri Catania and Brent Chua.

 Denver was featured in the music video for Jennifer Lopez's "I Luh Ya Papi", as well as the music video for Taylor Swift's "Blank Space".